 Butler-Weave has been introduced as well, acting as a dental floss tape.
 A shred-resistant design, this product spreads when pulled between the teeth for greater surface contact for the effective removal of plaque.
 It glides between the tightest contacts without a problem.

 Many technologies, like Binicare, feature enriched water whose components assist by honing in on and getting rid of bacterial plaque to support cleaner gums and healthier sets of teeth.
 This superbly crafted unit performs detox as well as deep cleans under the gumline and makes certain the clean is free of mess and personalized.
-The waterpik is more convenient and efficient than the string floss.
+The water flosser is more convenient and efficient than the string floss.

 Water Flosser Benefit for: